• Mental Health

 • Report feeling misunderstood

-Some of the changes are common and typical for teenagers as they adjust to their physical and emotional states, so a period of assessment and introspection is valuable.
+Some changes are common and typical for teenagers as they adjust to their physical and emotional states, so a period of assessment and introspection is valuable.
 Parents, teachers, and experts should work to identify how long the symptoms have lasted, how intense they are, and how differently the teen is presenting compared to their usual self.

-Signs of Depression in Older Adults
+Signs of Depression In Older Adults

-• Complain of feeling tired
+• Feeling tired

-• Have sleeping problems
+• Sleeping problems

-• Struggle with periods of confusion and limited focus
+• Periods of confusion and limited focus

 These symptoms are not a normal part of aging, so anyone recognizing these signs should seek a thorough evaluation.2 As with other groups, a mental health professional can work to distinguish typical levels of sadness, distraction, and distress from diagnosable levels.